 - applying genre headings to fiction works from the SCIS Genre Headings List.

 The accuracy and consistency of our authorities are evaluated in ongoing quality assurance checks.

 Other regular quality assurance tasks include:

 - validating ISBNs

 - validating RDA values.

 SCIS Subject Heading list

-SCIS subject cataloguing is conducted with reference to the following documents:
+SCIS subject cataloguing is conducted with reference to this list and the following documents: